Warwick Boulevard 1894. Looking north from 41st Street.

 Last week, our Uncovering History story featured a block of the Southmoreland neighborhood around 43rd and Main.
-That prompted a question from a reader asking what history might be available on the 4100 block of Warwick.
-More about that shortly, but first the story of a neighborhood disagreement that landed residents of the block in court in 1908.
+That prompted a reader to ask what history might be available on the 4100 block of Warwick.
+I’d like to tell you more about that shortly, but first the story of a neighborhood disagreement that landed residents of the block in court in 1908.

-“This cow has been staked out in a vacant lot opposite my home morning and evening since May 19,” Battle McCardle, a neighbor, told the court. ”She makes life wreched by her constant bawling.
-Recently she bawled a whole night long.
+“This cow has been staked out in a vacant lot opposite my home morning and evening since May 19,” Battle McCardle, a neighbor, told the court. ”She makes life wretched by her constant bawling.
+Recently, she bawled a whole night long.
 Her noise is worse than a locomotive.
 Sometimes the noise is so great Mrs. McCardle can’t keep up conversations with guests.”

 “I can corroborate Mr. McCardle‘s statement,” another neighbor, W.L.
 Wilson, said.
 “Why, that cow has a regular buffalo ‘hollar;’ I would know her voice in a thousand.